GreyRaphael/QuantNotes/ipc.md

 > If a req socket attempts to do a `recv()` without first doing a `send()`, a `pynng.BadState` exception is raised.
 > If a rsp socket attempts to do a `send()` without first doing a `recv()`, a `pynng.BadState` exception is also raised.

+### pynng with `Pub0` and `Sub0`

+A `Pub0` socket calls `send()`, the data is published to all connected subscribers.
+> Attempting to `recv()` with a `Pub0` socket will raise a `pynng.NotSupported` exception.

+A `Sub0` also has one additional keyword argument: topics
+> Attempting to `send()` with a `Sub0` socket will raise a `pynng.NotSupported` exception.

+### pynng with `Push0` and `Pull0`

+> a `Push0` socket sends messages to one or more `Pull0` sockets in a round-robin fashion.

+Comparison
+- `Request/Response`: Focuses on direct communication between a client and a server for immediate responses.
+- `Pub/Sub`: Focuses on broadcasting messages to multiple subscribers based on topics.
+- `Push/Pull`: Focuses on distributing tasks efficiently among workers.

+Each pattern has its strengths and is suited for different scenarios.
+For instance, push/pull is great for task distribution, pub/sub is excellent for real-time updates, and request/response is perfect for direct interactions.

+### pynng with `Surveyor0` and `Respondent0`

+In this pattern, a `Surveyor0` sends a message, and gives all `Respondent0`s a chance to chime in.
+The amount of time a survey is valid is set by the attribute `survey_time`.

+### pynng with `Bus0`

+A `Bus0` socket sends a message to all directly connected peers.
+This enables creating mesh networks.
+Note that messages are only sent to directly connected peers.

+In bus mode, all nodes on the bus can send and receive messages to and from each other.
+This creates a peer-to-peer communication model where each node can act as both a sender and a receiver.

+This pattern is useful for scenarios where multiple nodes need to communicate with each other directly without a central broker.